nyasyamorina/nyasfibonacci/README.md

 ---

-The implementation details is in my [zhihu page](https://zhuanlan.zhihu.com/p/21525013391).
+The implementation details are in my [zhihu page](https://zhuanlan.zhihu.com/p/21525013391).

 ---